 Antibiotics are given in mass quantities to dairy cows to help prevent infection, but great concern has been raised over the consumption of these antibiotics through the milk supply and antibiotic resistance.
 Also, back on the topic of cancers, there are two primary sources of hormones in our milk supply: BGH (Bovine Growth Hormone), a natural occurring hormone in cows that stimulates the production IGF-1 (insulin-like growth factor-1), and a synthetic version, rBGH, used in conventional dairy farming to help stimulate milk production, which further increases the levels of IGF-1.
 The consumption of cow’s milk has been shown to increase the serum level of IGF-1 in humans by 10%.
 Consequently, higher levels of IGF-1 in humans have been linked to a significant increase in the risk of prostate, colon, lung, and breast cancers.
 Fortunately, dairy-free milk alternatives do not contain added antibiotics or hormones since they are plant-based!

-This post was inspired by the So Delicious 21-Day Dairy-Free Challenge!
+This post on dairy-free benefits was inspired by the So Delicious 21-Day Dairy-Free Challenge!
+Click on the image below for more information and to take the challenge today…

 The information provided above is based upon our research, experiences, and feedback from the community.
 It is for informational purposes only.
 Never undergo any change in diet without first consulting a physician.
 Every person is different.